bradschwartz/docker-credential-ghcr-login/README.md

 # GitHub Container Registry Credential Helper

-A tool to manage short-lived personal access tokens (PATs) for individuals to authenticate to GitHub Container Registry and push images.
+A tool to manage auth with personal access tokens (PATs) for individuals to authenticate to GitHub Container Registry and push images.
 Probably not meant for production workloads, as Actions will generate a short-lived token for each job.